 Given that, there are tons of nuanced scenarios of how dressed up or dressed down to be.
 We can’t tackle each one, but we can talk about some overarching guiding factors instead.

 Work Environment or Industry

-This factor probably that has the most significant impact on how casual or dressy your work’s definition of business casual is.
+This factor probably has the most significant impact on how casual or dressy your work’s definition of business casual is.
 Some industries lean heavier on the business side of business casual style, like finance or legal fields.
 Other types of work lean more on the casual aspect, like some education/teaching roles and the tech industry.
-Meanwhile, business casual in a creative field might afford an extreme of flexibility.
+Meanwhile, business casual in a creative field might afford an extreme amount of flexibility.
 Again, it’s all over the map.